The view of this dark day for the Museum of Science and Industry,

 Dear Silver Pilot,

 A postcard?
 How odd.
 I seem to recall being asked if I wanted to include a photo and saying no, as I am writing to a friend, not an enthusiast asking for an autograph.
-The docents insist they only did it because they doubted you’d ever seen a submarine before.
+The guides insist they only did it because they doubted you’d ever seen a submarine before.
 U-505 was quite flustered at being told he looked “dashing” once we explained to him what it meant.
 One can imagine he doesn’t get that sort of compliment very often.

 I haven’t asked - for the same reason you haven’t asked your Goddesses, I imagine - about Silver Mate.
 I wonder if you might want to tell me about him?
 I hadn’t realized how everything would have happened for you as it has.

 It was all arranged so the transition went easily when I was given to the MSI.
 As easily as being retired can go anyway.
 I finished my last run and then a month or so later, I was set up here in the yard.
 I knew exactly what was going to happen the whole way through.
 I hadn’t been told about how you’d been to a scrapyard.
-My docents seemed a bit iffy on the details, but it sounds as though it’s been much more difficult for you in just about every way it can be from there on.
+My guides seemed a bit iffy on the details, but it sounds as though it’s been much more difficult for you in just about every way it can be from there on.

 When they suggested writing to you, I had to think about it first.
 I wasn’t sure if engines really ought to be writing letters.
 The only other time I’ve written one, I didn’t receive a reply.
 I had hoped, though, that reaching out might be useful to you.
 When I was a new engine, I had other engines to show me how to do the job, but there wasn’t anyone to show me how to do this one.